JohnLCaron/rlauxe/docs/Overview.md

 Where is hasStyle used?
 Perhaps not needed except when forming CardManifest?

-ClcaAssorter.overstatementError()
+ClcaAssorter.overstatementError()  // needed
-ContestSimulation.makeBallotManifest()
+ContestSimulation.makeBallotManifest()  // needed

+MultiContestTestData ??
-AuditRound estSampleSize else estSampleSizeNoStyles
+AuditRound estSampleSize else estSampleSizeNoStyles // maybe not

 not needed in:
 ClcaWithoutReplacement